kevinkhill/lavacharts-site/README.md

 Changelog
 ---------
+ - v2.0.0-alpha3
+   - Added column formatters, for numbers and dates
+   -

+ - v2.0.0-alpha2
+   - Added more tests
+   - More documentation
+   - Code Cleanup

  - v2.0.0-alpha1
    - Refactored the main Lavacharts class to not be static anymore (yay!)
    - Moved the creation of the javascript into it's own class